rogerhu/compsci_guides/Hash-Tables.md

 Hash tables are very efficient – their insertion, deletion, and get operations take, on average, constant time.
 ## How it works:
 ### Hash Codes
-Internally,a hash table stores its values in an array.
+Internally, a hash table stores its values in an array.
 A special **hash function** is utilized to convert each key into a code, which is then converted into an index into the underlying array.
 This hash function has a hard requirement to return the same hash code for equal keys.

 Hash function generate a code, known as the **hash code**.
 Each data type will have its own hash function that generates its hash code differently.
 It is important to remember that a hash code is not equivalent to the index in the underlying array storage structure--there are often more hash codes than indices in the underlying array.